raspberrypilearning/scratch-backpack/en/step_1.md

 --- /print-only ---

-- To delete items from your backpack, find the item in your backpack tab then right-click and select delete.
+- To delete items from your backpack, find the item in the **Backpack** tab then right-click and select delete.

 --- no-print ---